microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraPasswordPolicy.md

 ```

 ## Description
-the Get-EntraPasswordPolicy cmdlet can be used to retrieve the values associated with the Password Expiry window or Password Expiry Notification window for a tenant or specified domain.
+The Get-EntraPasswordPolicy cmdlet can be used to retrieve the values associated with the Password Expiry window or Password Expiry Notification window for a tenant or specified domain.
 When a domain name is specified, it must be a verified domain for the company.

 ## Examples